 “Can’t no plan play like me.
 I play better than a man.”

-So goes Sister Rosetta Tharpe’s standard response to people who would tell her she “played like a man,” a statement wielded as both a critique and a compliment in equal measure.
+So goes Sister Rosetta Tharpe’s standard response to people who would tell her she “played like a man,” a statement wielded as both critique and compliment in equal measure.
 Today at Modern Girls we celebrate the life of the original soul sister, the first frontwoman, the “Godmother of Rock and Roll,” who paired evening gowns with electric guitar and launched a sonic revolution.

 Sister Rosetta Tharpe, born Rosetta Nubin (or by some accounts Rosabell Etta Atkins), came into the world on March 20, 1915 with music in her blood.
 If talent is genetic, Tharpe’s penetrating, gravelly, blues-y voice was the gift of her vocalist father.
-Her flamboyant, spellbinding, absolutely soul-shaking performance style, on the other hand, was handed down by her mother—a singing, mandolin-playing, evangelist preacher for the Church of God in Christ.
-So many elements of Tharpe’s later star persona have their roots in this church environment that encouraged dancing in and as praise, rhythmic musical expression, and women preachers.
+Her flamboyant, spellbinding, absolutely soul-shaking performance style, on the other hand, was handed down from her mother—a singing, mandolin-playing, evangelist preacher for the Church of God in Christ.
+So many elements of Tharpe’s later star persona have their roots in this church environment that encouraged dancing in and as praise, rhythmic musical expression, and fem preachers.

 On Halloween of that year, Sister Rosetta Tharpe recorded in a studio for the first time at the age of 23.
 Backed by Lucky Milliner’s jazz orchestra, Tharpe dropped “That’s All,” “My Man and I,” “The Lonesome Road,” and “Rock Me,” the first gospel songs ever to be recorded by Decca Records.
 All four tracks—with their distinct fusion of gospel lyricism and the kind of swinging, grooving music based in more the secular genres of blues and jazz—became instant, if controversial, hits.
 As she began to perform her composite music in secular spaces (notably Harlem’s Cotton Club and Greenwich Village’s Café Society) alongside secular musicians within that same year, Tharpe’s fame and infamy only grew.
 Her performances astounded and electrified secular crowds who found themselves entranced by her fearless—and peerless—skill; while the more conservative of the religious crowd were outraged by the audacity of a black woman with an electric guitar, defiling the very name of gospel with her work.

 Tharpe never let the controversy slow her down as she continued to record well into WWII, being one of the two black gospel artists who were allowed to record V-discs that were to be sent to troops overseas.
 A record from that era released in 1944, “Strange Things Happen Everyday” is considered to be the first real rock and roll record of all time, with Tharpe’s jumping, sweet guitar riffs underscoring the pure wit of her lyrics.
-“Strange Things” became the first gospel song to make top 10 on Billboard’s “Harlem Hit Parade” list (which would exist as “race records” through the late 1950s until finally becoming R&B.)
+“Strange Things” became the first gospel song to make top 10 on Billboard’s “Harlem Hit Parade” list (which would exist as “race records” through the late 1950s until finally becoming R&B).

 In 1946, Tharpe saw vocalist Marie Knight singing in a Harlem concert, and two weeks later showed up at her doorstep and invited her on tour.
 Still touring with Knight, in 1949 Tharpe formed a group of background singers known as the “Rosettes,” that she later appeared with in 1950 on Perry Como Supper Club, her first national TV appearance.
 Tharpe and Knight toured and lived together until around 1950, even through declining popularity, when Marie Knight decided to embark on a solo career.
 While the actual nature of the relationship between Tharpe and Knight is unconfirmed (like many of the specifics of Tharpe’s life), the legend goes that the two carried on a romantic and sexual relationship that was something of an open secret within the music industry.